Happy-Ferret/article-24-ways/README.md

 2. Open `index.html` in Chrome.
 You should see a grey page that says "Noname".
 3. Open `template.pdf` in Adobe Illustrator or a similar program that can export PNG.
 The file contains an artboard measuring 800px x 800px, with a dotted blue outline of a face.
 This is your template.

 Note: We're using Google Chrome to build and preview this application because the end-result is a Chrome extension.
-This means that the application isn't totally browser-compatible, but that's okay.
+This means that the application isn't totally cross-browser compatible, but that's okay.

 ## Step 1: Gather your friends
 The first thing to do is choose who your muses are.
 Since the holidays are upon us, I'd suggest finding inspiration in your family.